-Finally, our analysis highlighted specific types of betting unique to UK audiences.
+Finally, our analysis highlighted specific types of sports betting unique to UK audiences.
 They favored each-way and multiple bets, which tend to be more popular among Brits.
 Each-way or E/W bets consist of two equal parts – a win and a place.
 Similarly, multiples betting combines multiple bets into one.

 HOW TO APPLY INSIGHTS

 Using this information we know to appeal to UK markets using luck and attract US audiences using stats.
-This difference in perspective speaks volumes about how each group approaches betting.
+This difference in perspective speaks volumes about how each group approaches sports betting.